Javey/javey.github.io/tpl/pages/documents/tutorial.md

 ##### Dynamic template

 Preceding template just a static template.
 Mostly we need render dynamic data to template.
-In this demo, we need do something below
+In this demonstration, we need do following things.

 1. Output a variable
 2. Traverse todos list and output `li` element